Come with us along the Camino Portugues, commencing in northern Portugal.

 Much of this relatively uncrowded pilgrim trail follows the original Roman road between Portugal and Spain.
 We walk in the footsteps of Celtic, Roman, Islamic and Christian Wayfarers stretching back to ancient times.
 Significantly the Camino Portugues follows the route taken by St James the Apostle who first landed in Galicia by boat in the area now known as the township of Padron.

-In 2017 we are offering two tours along the Camino Portugues.
+In 2018 we offer two 13 day tours along the Camino Portugues.
 Maximum walking distances are between 150 – 200 kms.
 Both tours are fully supported with back up transport and luggage transfers.
 Accommodation is in comfortable, small hotels and family run guesthouses.
 Participant numbers are limited to 14.

-Our 15 day tour in the European springtime commences in late May.
-This is being run jointly with Australian based travel agency, Aurora Travel.
-Highlights of walking at this time of year include the pleasant temperature, colourful blossoms and wildflowers and the sound of new-born farmyard animals.
-Two side trips are included to some of the prettiest coastal towns in this region.
-Before reaching the ancient pilgrim city we enjoy two days walking through the more remote Finisterre peninsula.
+Our first tour in the European springtime commences in Oporto.
+We travel inland along the traditional pilgrim route through charming villages such as Barcelos and Ponte de Lima before crossing into Spain.
+Highlights of walking in this season include the pleasant temperature, colourful wildflowers and the sound of new-born farmyard animals.
+The tour includes a side trip to nearby historic sites on the Galician coast.
+Before reaching Santiago we enjoy two days walking in the more remote Finisterre peninsula.
 See itinerary.